giga-sec/gigaSec-Tech-Notes/README.md

 -> Click "Open Folder as vault" and choose the downloaded folder of this repo

+-> After doing the step above.
 You will be presented with two choices
 - Keep Safe Mode on
 - Turn Off Sade Mode